kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Sorry, it gets a bit lengthy for that reason.
 While I was developing my ideas, I digressed a bit into database specifics and other stuff new to me.
 If you are not interested, simply skip those sections.
 I have denoted those sections as digression explicitly.

 In case you fear I get talkative or be prating, please stop reading.
 Maybe I was too eager to show off and presented too much material.
 If so, I'm sorry, I don't want to overwhelm you.
-If you came here via a search engine, you will most probably be only interested in stuff around the keywords you used.
+If you came here via a search engine, you will most probably be only interested in stuff concerning the keywords you used.

 In particular I don't want to insult all you experts who are better than I, have far more experience and can do all of this easily on their own.